-- 2 Tb fresh lime juice or water
+- 2 tablespoons fresh lime juice or water

 - pinch of salt

-- In a large dutch oven or soup to over medium-high heat, sauté onions and garlic for 3-4 minutes.
-Add oregano, cumin, and white pepper and cook together with the onion/garlic mixture for another minute.
+In a large dutch oven over medium heat, sauté onions and garlic for 2 minutes.
+Add the minced jalapeños, oregano, cumin, and white pepper and cook together with the onion/garlic mixture for another minute.

-- Add chicken broth, chicken, beans, and jalapeños to pot.
+Increase heat to medium-high and add the chicken broth, chicken, and beans to the pot.
 Stir well and bring to a boil.
-Reduce heat to medium-low and cook, uncovered, for at least 20 minutes.
-Place in bowls and top with cilantro sauce, shredded cheese, and extra minced jalapeños.
+Reduce heat to medium-low and cook, uncovered, for at least 30 minutes.

 Place all ingredients in a small food processor or blender and process until smooth.
 Add more lime juice or water if need to thin out.

 To serve: place chili in bowls and top with cilantro sauce, shredded cheese, and/or extra minced jalapeños.

 - For a thicker chili, purée some of the beans before adding to the chili.

 - Can freeze chili by placing in a freezer proof container for up to 6 months.
 Thaw chili in the refrigerator when ready to use.